AmonBo/printf/README.md

-solutions  for tea project 0x11.
+Solutions for the project 0x11.
 C - printf.